bdeckard92/dupUT/01-Class-Content/07-Project-1/01-Activities/02-Stu_Branching-Pushing/README.md

   git branch
   ```

   * You should see two branches listed: `master` and `add-html-skeleton`.
 The `add-html-skeleton` branch should have an asterisk to the left of it.
 This indicates that this is the branch you're currently on.

-* At the root of the repo, create a new file named `index.html`.
+* At the root of the repository, create a new file named `index.html`.
 Inside this file, add code for a basic HTML skeleton and save.

 * In your terminal, add and commit the changes.
-Then push up your code by running following in your terminal:
+Then push up your code by running the following command in your terminal:

   ```
   git push origin add-html-skeleton
   ```

   * This should push up your code to to GitHub on a branch with the same name (`add-html-skeleton`).

-* Go to the main repo page at github.com and you should see the following:
+* Go to the main repository page at github.com and you should see the following:

   ![Recently Pushed](Images/01-Recently-Pushed.png)